johnmccallig/receivablesSum/README.md

 ## Full local installation

-The following software must be installed python 3 (tested with 3.7.7) node.js and npm (https://nodejs.org/en/download/) ganache-cli (use npm to install - % npm install -g ganache-cli)
+The following software must be installed python 3 (tested with 3.9) node.js and npm (https://nodejs.org/en/download/) ganache-cli (use npm to install - % npm install -g ganache-cli)

-The [web3](https://web3py.readthedocs.io/en/v5/) python package is required in the python environment.
+The [web3](https://web3py.readthedocs.io/en/v5/) python package version 5.12.0 is required in the python environment.

 The solidity smart contract is compiled with [remix](https://remix.ethereum.org/) solc version 0.4.26 The compiled ABI and bytecode is hard-coded into the python client.